rreghine/superstore-sales-analytics/README.md

-# Superstore Sales Analytics (EN)
+# Superstore Sales Analytics
+English version below
+Versão em português abaixo

-This project analyzes the Superstore dataset using Power BI and Python to explore sales performance, profitability, and business insights.
+This project analyzes the Superstore dataset using **Power BI and Python** to explore sales performance, profitability, and business insights.

 The objective is to demonstrate a complete data analytics workflow, including exploratory data analysis, trend modeling, and sales forecasting.